TinyCircuits/TinyCircuits-Thumby-Games/ThumbyBasic/README.md

 # Thumby BASIC

-Thumby BASIC is a simple programming language designed to run on the Thumby, a compact and portable gaming console.
+Thumby BASIC is a simple programming language designed to run on the [Thumby](https://thumby.us/), a compact and portable gaming console.
 Thumby BASIC allows you to create text-based programs and games on the Thumby device.
 This README.md provides an introduction to the syntax, compatibility, limitations, and details about various language components.

 ## Syntax Overview

-Thumby BASIC uses a straightforward syntax with line-numbered statements.
+Thumby BASIC uses a straightforward syntax with line-numbered statements that is meant to closely mirror other BASIC implementations for compatability.
 Each line consists of a line number followed by a space and a statement.
 Statements are separated by newlines.
 Here's an overview of the language components:

 ### Input and Output

 - `PRINT`: Used to display text on the screen.
   ```
-  10 PRINT "Hello, Thumby!"
+  10 PRINT "Hello Thumby"
   ```

 - `INPUT`: Accepts user input and stores it in a variable.